getting there from here … (restarting after feeling stalled)

 • Bonus inspiration: I continued working on this post during a co-creating session hosted by [the amazing] Corinne Cunningham. 💓

-What does all this have to do with right brain planning?
+What does this have to do with right brain planning?

 Every day is a gift. 🎁 Simple chronicles of the details (thoughts, events and emotions) of our days is a way to cope + know ourselves + map our desires.

-Tracking (and reviewing) our thoughts and routine activities reveals our beliefs and values—and helps us to discover meaning and the details of our rhythms.
+Tracking (and reviewing) our thoughts and routine activities [along with whatever has our attention] reveals our beliefs and values—and helps us to discover meaning and the details of our rhythms.

 • Everything is an opportunity.
 Everything we have experienced, lived and loved, questioned and lost is a part of our wholeness.